Bucketlist Travels logo

 Whale watching boat behind looks at fins of orcas whales in foreground

-The deep waters and nutrient-rich food supply off the Andenes coast make the waters here an essential feeding ground for a variety of whales – and a global whale-watching hotspot.
-Sperm whales are present all year-round; humpback, fin and orca in winter months – a 1-hour boat ride from shore.
-Half-day tours, all year-round.
+The deep waters and nutrient-rich food supply off the Andenes coast and around the Vesteralen archipelago make the waters here an essential feeding ground for a variety of whales – and a global whale-watching hotspot.
+Humpback, sperm, minke, and pilot whales are regularly seen – plus dolphins, porpoises and the occasional orca.

 Good for age: 4+